 Data quality of impact reporting can vary across companies.
-In cases where a company provides insufficient data, with the help of third-party vendors, we employ models based on scientific literature (for example, that include lifecycle analysis which assess the environmental impact of a product from production to disposal) and methods produced by leading bodies such as the Global Impact Investing Network (GIIN), to estimate the data required to calculate the Fund's asset-level KPI.
+In cases where a company provides insufficient data, with the help of third-party vendors, we employ models based on scientific literature and methods produced by leading bodies such as the Global Impact Investing Network (GIIN), to estimate the data required to calculate the Fund's asset-level KPI.
 We will also seek to engage with companies to improve the quality of reporting where appropriate.